hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 - Does this fit to the expectation from the experiment’s design?
 - What are the major sources of variation in the dataset?

 Log2-transformed normalized counts are used to assess similarity between samples using Principal Component Analysis (PCA) and hierarchical clustering.
-DESeq2 uses a **regularized log transform** (rlog) of the normalized counts for sample-level QC as it moderates the variance across the mean, thereby improving the distances/clustering for these visualization methods.
+Using transformation, tools aim to moderate the variance across the mean, thereby improving the distances/clustering for these visualization methods.

 <img src="../img/rlog_transformation.png" width="500">